 Criminal Justice Reform: April 26-27 Register Now

 How can state policymakers revise the criminal justice system so that it is more cost-efficient without damaging the safety of the community?
-This is the broad question that the Tommy G. Thompson Center on Public Leadership seeks to answer with a multi-day conference on criminal justice reform in the spring of 2018.
-The Center seeks funding to host a two-day long conference of policymakers and academics from both the left and the right that focuses on three broad topics that promise to engender bipartisan support and helpful discussions:
+This is the broad question that the Tommy G. Thompson Center on Public Leadership seeks to answer with a multi-day conference on criminal justice reform.
+This two-day long conference of policymakers and academics from both the left and the right will focus on three broad topics that promise to engender bipartisan support and helpful discussions:

 1. How can state policymakers reform prisoner re-entry so that prisoners returning to the workforce have the skills they need to obtain and maintain employment in jobs that are under-filled?

 2. How can state policymakers reform prosecutorial discretion in a manner that it is fair to defendants but also affords prosecutors the powers they legitimately need to enforce the law and obtain revenue?

 3. How can state policymakers reform civil forfeiture in a manner that is consistent with the Constitution and protects individual property rights?

 Note: The Supreme Court Board of Bar Examiners has approved 9.5 continuing legal education (CLE) credits for this event.

 The conference begins at 9:00 AM on Thursday, April 26 and ends at lunch time on Friday April 27.
 It will be held at the Monona Terrace.
 Lunch will be provided on April 26 for all panelists and registered attendees.
 Grover Norquist will provide the keynote address during lunch.
 Norquist has worked in recent years to reform the criminal justice system across the states.CLICK HERE FOR CONFERENCE PAPERS